Trusted-Execution/.github/profile/ask_an_expert.md

   -- Can academics do it?
   -- Can an ordinary developer do it?
 Would Intel be interested in scaling this up to "App Store" levels?
   -- What are our options for storing/managing a signing key?
 What are some examples of things that Intel has allowed?
-     What are some examples of things Intel has said No to?
+  -- What are some examples of things Intel has said "No" to?

+#### Intel Feature Requests
-- One feature request we'd love to have... that would eliminate a lot of CRT code is the ability for enclaves to directly call other enclaves.
+  - The ability for one enclave to directly call another enclave.
+This would eliminate a lot of CRT code.
-- How can we tell how large an SSA frame will be?
-We know how big the XSAVE area will be.
-We know GPRSGX is a fixed size.
+    - Just EENTER... that's all.
+Not EINIT, EADD, et. al..
+  - I think CET should be mantadory.
+I know this won't be popular, but the ability to return to arbitrary code in SGX eliminates a lot of the saftey nets.
+Use case:  Put a call stack outside the enclave and see what happens.
+    - You could also consider modifying RET to verify that the stack is inside an enclave (but that would break my code).
+  - Multiple stacks.
+I'd love to be able to use other registers to manage a private in-enclave stack alongside the public stack.
+CET already has the concept of a shadow stack... take it to the next level.
+  - Sharing data between multiple enclaves.
+I know this is hard... but it can be done.
+  - Larger EPCs.
+Can we find a way to dynamically add/remove EPC, so some machines can be no-SGX and others can be all-SGX?
+The current setup is untennable.
+  - I really love the Memory Encryption Engine.
+What can we do to get that back?
+  - I'd like you to get in the "app store" business... with enclaves.
   - Possible bug:  Let's say we set aside 4K for the SSA.
 CPUID tells us that it wants 1088 bytes for XSAVE.
     Now, set NSSA to a big number (like 14)... the enclave starts and thinks everything is fine even if there's nowhere near that much room in the SSA.
+  - My ideal Intel CPU (desktop, enterprise & cloud):  SGX3, AES, SHA, CET, AVX, APX.
+No -16 or -32 bit instructions.
+No segment registers.
+Reclaim your instruction set!
+SGX_LC is mandatory if it's a production system.

+#### Answers to Intel/SGX questions
+  - Question:  Is the TCS signed?
+Specifically, is the TCS.OENTRY (Offset in enclave to which control is transferred on EENTER relative to the base of the enclave.) signed?
+  -- Answer:  The TCS is definately signed.
+Intel specifically designed SGX enclaves to have controlled
+     entry points to prevent ROP attacks.

+  - Question:  Can an SGX enclave span multiple virtual addresses spaces?
+  -- Answer:  No, the virtual address base is set when the enclave is created.
+There is
+     no mechanism for different page-level virtual address bases

+  - Question:  How can we tell how large an SSA frame will be?
+We know how big the XSAVE area will be.
+We know GPRSGX is a fixed size.
+  -- Answer:  Use the CPUID instruction.

 ### Linux Kernel SGX experts like Jarko
 - What are your thoughts on allowing non-privlidged users to create enclaves?
 Right now, only privlidged users can create an enclave?